rivolity/Sstp-Vpn/readme.md

 sudo apt-get install sstp-client
 ```

-OPTIONAL: if your use the Network Manager utility you can also install the plugin for SSTP VPN as
+OPTIONAL: if your use the Network Manager utility you can also install the plugin for SSTP VPN by

 ```
 sudo apt-get install network-manager-sstp